 Hank’s hair is worked just as the other dolls I have made, but I did make it a lot shorter and split the strands of yarn into plies.
 I really like the look this gives as boy hair was a lot harder than I thought!

-Free Crochet Doll Pattern for Hank
+Free Amigurumi Doll Pattern for Hank

 WHAT YOU’LL NEED